Your Next Piercing at Black Lotus

-We offer a premium piercing service, all aftercare needs will be provided for you following the service.
+We offer premium piercing services, all aftercare instruction needs are provided for you following the service.
 We use certified implant grade titanium for every piercing.
-It is the safest option due to being extremely hypoallergenic, lightweight, strong and highly resistant to corrosion.
+Implant grade titanium is one of the safest options, as it is extremely hypoallergenic, lightweight, strong and highly resistant to corrosion.
 This ensures proper healing and a piercing you will love for many years to come!

 (Includes your choice of implant grade titanium jewelry and all aftercare needs)

 Single Ear Lobe Piercing - $50

 Nostril - $60

 Daith - $80